+So is now a good time to invest?
 Savvy investors know an opportunity when they see it and the COVID-19 pandemic may have crippled or hurt some industries and businesses, but it has also opened up the door to growth and expansion for many others.
 Finding the best investment options that meet your individual goals shouldn’t be difficult with all the resources available.
 Investment professionals, online resources, and many other outlets can provide a plethora of information and data for consideration.
 The first step, like always, is deciding to get into the game.
-If you are wondering is now a good time to invest and you’ve been riding the fence to hedge your bets to see what happens, it’s time to climb down and get going.
+If you are wondering when is a good time to start investing and you’ve been riding the fence to hedge your bets to see what happens, it’s time to climb down and get going.
 Contact Us for more information.

 Sheheryar Shah is responsible for leading mergers and acquisitions activity for current portfolio investments, developing and accessing investment opportunities, providing strategic management support, and monitoring investment performance.
 Before joining the company full time in 2016, he worked as a strategy and finance consultant for ZT several years.